fkooman/php-lib-crypto/README.md

 * safely store data in a (remote) database
 * use it for authorization and access tokens in e.g. an OAuth server requiring no token storage database
-* communicate securely between two parties where keys have already been exchanged in a secure way out of band
+* communicate securely between two parties where a key have already been exchanged out of band (in a secure way)

 # API
 The API is very simple.
-The constructor takes one argument, the key.
+The constructor takes the Key object as an argument.

     public function __construct(Key $key);
     public function encrypt($plainText);